learn-academy-2023-alpha/week-7-assessment/interview-questions.md

-2. Which RESTful routes must always be passed params?
+2. Which RESTful API routes must always be passed params?
 Why?

   Your answer: